verhovsky/books-futures-explained/src/6_future_example.md

 ## Async/Await and concurrent Futures

-This is the first time we actually see the `async/await` syntax so let's finish this book by explaining them briefly.

-Hopefully, the `await` syntax looks pretty familiar.
-It has a lot in common with `yield` and indeed, it works in much the same way.

 The `async` keyword can be used on functions as in `async fn(...)` or on a block as in `async { ... }`.
 Both will turn your function, or block, into a `Future`.